nimadez/mental-diffusion/README.md

 - Open NVIDIA Control Panel, enable "Adaptive" power management mode

 Why does it give a connection error when loading the checkpoint?
-See known issues, enable "use_proxy" or disable network connection.
+Use VPN, enable "use_proxy" in config.json, or disable network connection. (after you have disabled your network connection, you should not set proxy to 1)

+Why not using python venv?
+For portable programs with specific python version and many packages, I prefer to use embeddable python only, because no other packages are added, it doesnt infuence the performance.

 Is SDXL supported?
 SDXL requires 12 GB of video memory, it is not currently supported.